 R Rackan; A painting is at the Swan Inn

 St Mary’s Church; there are a number of paintings at the church, some unnamed but showing the church before the nave was rebuilt in 1871; lovely watercolours of the church and the Old Rectory.
 The Old Rectory was a centre for the Arts until the late 1900s.
 There is a large triptych of the Nativity, as well as a George lll Coat of Arms.
-Several windows are by CE Kempe and there is a window commemorating Kruger Gray the designer of many stained glass windows, as well his design work in other fields (see his note).
+Some windows are by CE Kempe, some by his factory.
+There is a window commemorating Kruger Gray the designer of many stained glass windows, as well his design work in other fields (see his note) and a window commemorating the first Police Chief Constable,in West Sussex, Frederick Montgomerie, who lived in Fittleworth.

 Edward Linley Sambourne 1844 -1910; Sambourne was a cartoonist and illustrator for Punch magazine for more than forty years, including some years as ‘First cartoonist’.
-He used to stay with his son at The Grange.
+He used to stay with his son at The Grange and was a visitor at The Swan.

 Ref. the notes on the Herapath and Sambourne family at The Grange that are in the Fittleworth History Archive resource; contact through History Archive